 How much heat do you need?

-Mr Central Heating's Online Tools include an indispensable BTU Calculator.
+Mr Central Heating's Online Tools include a handy BTU Calculator.
 Follow the form to calculate the BTU (energy) requirement of your rooms and we'll help you select the best products to meet your home heating needs.
-Other things to consider are how many people are at home and at what time of day the most heating is required.
+You will need to know the dimensions of the room you want to heat before you get started.

 Improving your home insulation

-This is home improvement that should interest everyone.
+This is one home improvement task that should interest everyone.
 There are many things you can do to improve the insulation of your home, all of which will reduce heat loss, improve the efficiency of your heating system and lower your heating costs.
-The Energy Saving Trust details everything you need to know to make your home more comfortable, beginning with your roof and loft:
+The Energy Saving Trust details everything you need to know to make your home more comfortable, beginning with your roof and loft.

-Because heat rises, an un-insulated or poorly insulated home may lose 25% of the heat a system produces.
-One startling fact: The effectiveness of loft insulation is 42 years, making this one simple improvement very cost effective - and you may do it yourself.
-If loft joists are regularly spaced you may use rolls of mineral wool insulation.
+Because heat rises, an uninsulated or poorly insulated home may lose up to 25% of the heat a system produces.
+Did you know that the effectiveness of loft insulation is 42 years?
+This one simple improvement is cost effective - and you may be able to do it yourself.

 To make sure you install enough attic insulation, the following steps are essential: